- How I Used Pokémon to Battle Student Boredom - July 12, 2022

 The Class of the Living Dead

-When I began teaching, I used technology sparingly because I was afraid of being outwitted by those on my role with futures in computer engineering.
+When I began teaching, I used technology sparingly because I was afraid of being outwitted by those in my role with futures in computer engineering.
 I use my share of technology, but I’m certainly no expert.
 I lacked practice or training with it.
 Yet, many of the classrooms I subbed for in my planning period allowed me to observe modern practices in action.

 Although, to my disdain, I watched rooms full of students absorbed in their tablets.
 No one appeared to be enjoying themselves, but no one was eager to exist outside their screen either.
 Each experience was limited to the confines of a glass screen no bigger than a piece of notebook paper.